Tyson Jost: Carolina Hurricanes

+Nashville Predators

+On October 1, 2025, Jost was claimed off waivers by the Nashville Predators.
+He scored his first goal for the Predators on October 21st, 2025, against the Ducks, and played in his 500th NHL regular season game on October 16th, 2025, in Montreal.

 International play

 Internationally, Jost has competed for Team Canada at both the junior and senior level.
 His first international event was in 2014 when he was selected to participate with Canada White in the World U-17 Hockey Challenge.
 Prior to his second season with the Penticton Vees, Jost and teammate Dante Fabbro were named to Canada's Under-18 to compete at the 2015 Ivan Hlinka Memorial Tournament.
 After winning a gold medal at the tournament, he collected his second medal of the year with Canada West at the 2015 World Junior A Challenge and was named Team MVP.

 Jost captained Canada at the 2016 IIHF World U18 Championships in Grand Forks, North Dakota, where he led the tournament in scoring with 15 points in seven games.
 His points total established a Canadian record at that event, surpassing the previous mark set by Connor McDavid (14) in 2013.
 Despite placing out of the medals, Jost was selected as the tournament's “Best Forward” and was named to the All-Star Team.
 On April 30, 2018, Jost was a late addition to Team Canada's senior roster to compete at the 2018 IIHF World Championship.
 After sitting out as a healthy scratch for the opening round-robin game, Jost drew into the lineup and played his first game at the senior level, scoring two goals and an assist in a 10-0 blowout victory over South Korea on May 6, 2018.
 Jost played the remainder of the tournament with Nicolas Roy and teammate Fabbro as Canada placed fourth overall.

 On May 10, 2019, Jost was again a late inclusion to Team Canada at the 2019 IIHF World Championship, joining the squad following the Avalanche's second round defeat in the post-season.
 He played his first game in Slovakia, registering two assists in an 8–0 victory over Great Britain on May 12.
 Jost helped Canada progress through to the playoff rounds before losing the final to Finland to finish with the silver medal on May 26, 2019.